BDC Hamburger Icon

 • Distributions (Box 19)

 Your accountant may find most of these numbers more readily than you can, but calculating your self-employment earnings is usually simple.
-In general, it’s the same as your ordinary business income, since the IRS levies self-employment taxes on companies with pass-through taxation structures.
+Generally, it’s the same as your ordinary business income since the IRS levies self-employment taxes on companies with pass-through taxation structures.

 11. File your K-1 form and give all partners copies.

 Once you’ve followed the above steps, your K-1 form is ready.
-Add it to your IRS Form 1065 and send each partner their copy.
-Instructions for individual use are available on page two of the K-1 form.
+Attach it to your IRS Form 1065 and ensure each partner receives a copy of their personal tax filings.
+Instructions for how partners should use the K-1 are available on page two of the form.

-Despite the above guidance, you’re likely to still have questions, as Part III of the K-1 form has over a dozen fields where you can enter profits or losses.
-If you have questions, ask your accountant or bookkeeper.
-If you don’t yet have one, decide whether an accountant or bookkeeper is better for you, then hire one.
-When you have a financial expert in your corner, keeping your partnership tax compliant should be far less of a hassle.
+Despite the above guidance, you may still have questions, as Part III of the K-1 form has over a dozen fields where you can enter profits or losses.
+If you have questions about completing these fields, consult your accountant, tax consultant or bookkeeper for additional guidance.

 What happens when you don’t file a K-1 correctly (or at all)

-K-1 forms are due on the fifteenth day of the third month after the company’s fiscal year ends.
-For companies that follow a calendar year, that is March 15.
-If your business files an extension, it is an additional six months.
-For example, if your company’s fiscal year follows the calendar year and you file an extension, the deadline is September 15.
+K-1 forms are due on the 15th of the third month after the company’s fiscal year ends.
+For companies that follow a calendar year, that’s March 15.
+If your business files for an extension, you gain an additional six months, moving the deadline to September 15 for calendar-year companies.

-Penalty for not furnishing K-1s to partners in a timely manner
+You may be assessed a penalty for failing to furnish K-1s to partners in a timely manner.

 Mitigating IRS penalties for K-1s

 The best way to avoid penalties is to file your K-1 forms and distribute them to your partners on time.
-However, if your business is assessed one of these heavy penalties in regard to K-1 forms, you have the option of contacting the IRS on your own or through a tax attorney to get the penalty lowered or waived.
-The IRS does make some exceptions when they decide that the failure was due to “reasonable cause.”
-Some examples of this are listed below:
+However, if your business is penalized for a K-1 issue, you can contact the IRS on your own or through a tax attorney to try to get the penalty lowered or waived.
+The IRS may grant relief if it determines that the filing issue was due to “reasonable cause,” such as the following:

-• This is the first time your business was required to file a K-1.
+• This is the first time your business has been required to file a K-1.

 • The relevant business records were unavailable due to a “supervening event,” such as a fire or the death or serious illness of the person responsible for filing.

-• The company gave its records to an accountant to file on time but the accountant failed to file the form when it was due and had a reasonable reason why this happened.
+• The company gave its records to an accountant to file on time, but the accountant failed to file the form when it was due and had a satisfactory reason why this happened.

 author image